checktor/keruvi/README.md

     }

 See https://www.tensorflow.org/api_docs/python/tf/keras/callbacks/Callback for more informationen concerning Keras callbacks.
-See also provided sample models using [MNIST](model/mnist/model.py), [Boston Housing](model/boston_housing/model.py) or [GTSRB](model/gtsrb/model.py) datasets.
+See also provided sample models in [model](model/) folder.